Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Special Parameters Described in Detail

-/1{sOriginalSheet} specifies the name or index of the sheet to copy data from.
+/1{sInputSheet} specifies the name or index of the sheet to copy data from.

-/2{bCopyFormula} is used to specify whether to copy formula or values from the worksheet.
-Use "TRUE" to copy formula, otherwise "FALSE" to copy values.
+/2{lWhatToCopy} is used to specify what to copy from the worksheet.
+For example to copy Values use /2 0

 /4{bCopyFromSpecifiedRange} should be set to "TRUE" if you plan on using the sSpecifiedRangeToCopyFrom parameter, otherwise set it to "FALSE".
 If set to "FALSE" the entire 'Used Ranged' will be copied.